JohnBinford/JohnBinford/README.md

 JohnBinford/JohnBinford is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+- You reallyi need to go here [Click to see AppleWood Pointe Collection](../Applewoodpointe)
+-